Financing Available! We have financing options available for your next project. Learn more →

 Builders often use the terms interchangeably.
 Both refer to the concrete base beneath foundations and columns.
 In practice, “footing” may describe standard strip or isolated bases, while “footer” is the common homeowner term.
 Anchored Construction & Restoration uses clear language to match what contractors use on site.

-Many parts of residential and light commercial construction use footings, such as home foundations, porch and deck supports, garage slabs, column bases, and pole barn posts.
-A proper Concrete Footer Powder Springs TN matters for any load-bearing element that connects directly to the ground.
+Footings are used in many residential and light commercial applications, including foundations under homes, supports for porches and decks, garage slabs, column bases, and pole barn posts.
+A proper Concrete Footer Powder Springs TN matters for any load-bearing component tied to the ground.

 Building codes vary from place to place, but common residential minimums typically place footing widths between 12 and 24 inches depending on the soil and the load, while strip footing thicknesses are often in the 8-to-12-inch range.
 Local code standards and engineering recommendations can change those dimensions.
 Contractors verify the exact requirements before beginning the work.